 Currently works at Waste Management.

-Heather represents: Bellingham Cold Storage, Commercial Cold Storage, EPL feed, City of Ferndale, Recycling and Disposal Services, Ridwell, Sanitary Service Company, Southern Glazer's Wine and Spirits, Sudden Valley Community Association, Waste Management and Whatcom County PUD.
+Heather represents: Bellingham Cold Storage, Commercial Cold Storage, EPL feed, City of Ferndale, Heidelberg Materials, Petrogas, Recycling and Disposal Services, Ridwell, Sanitary Service Company, Southern Glazer's Wine and Spirits, Waste Management and Whatcom County PUD.
 Heather is also the Political Coordinator for the Local Union.

 Kelsey, a lifetime resident of Whatcom County, was raised in a strong Union household; she was ecstatic to start her journey as a Teamster when she accepted a position as a Road Maintenance Worker with Whatcom County in 2017.
 In June of 2020, Kelsey left her position at Whatcom County Public Works and came to work in the office for Local 231 as the Dues Clerk and Administrative Assistant.
 In her new role, Kelsey learned many invaluable lessons and quickly realized her passion for the labor movement.
 In late 2021, Kelsey was promoted to her position as a full-time Organizer and Business Representative with Teamsters Local 231.
 Kelsey is excited to have this opportunity to grow our Union and to represent and fight for the members of local 231.

-Kelsey represents: Bellingham Technical College, Cascade Ambulance, City of Lynden Public Works, City of Lynden Clerical, Whatcom County Master, Bellingham Public Schools, Ferndale School District, Mount Vernon School District, Aramark, Bimbo Bakeries, City of Mount Vernon, and Scoular.
+Kelsey represents: Bellingham Technical College, Cascade Ambulance, City of Lynden Public Works, City of Lynden Clerical, Whatcom County Master, Bellingham Public Schools, Ferndale School District, Mount Vernon School District and City of Mount Vernon.